Stay up to date

 A final thought, if all of this seems too much to tackle you can always hire a 3rd party event planner.
-It’s likely more affordable than you think, and they’re full of great, creative ideas to make your intern onboarding experience a winner!
+It’s likely more affordable than you think, and they’re full of great, creative ideas to make your virtual intern onboarding experience a winner!

 Want more insights on how to successfully shift your internship program for a virtual environment?

 Check out our insightful intern panel - PIVOT: Internships of the Future